EdAncerys/Learning-Journey-At-Makers/Week-1.md

 - Describe what is **encapsulation** and its usage.
 - Give some practical example for encapsulation.

-**What we learned:**
-> - Encapsulation process is an important part of programming and it can be defined as wrapping up data under a single unit.
-- To **"encapsulate"** means to enclose variables, functions or methods into a small group or object.
-- **Encapsulation** in OOP is commonly done by *“wrapping”* up objects into classes by changing the scope of these objects (or/and simply hiding the data by preventing "data pollution").

 <p align="center">
     <img width="350" src="images/encapsulation_01.png">
     *Object Encapsulation*